 - Unpleasant or loud noises.
 Listen for hissing, clanging or gurgling sounds.

 - Warm air or poor circulation.
-Electrical failure prevents cooling systems from working, while an obstruction in your ductwork restricts airflow.
+Electrical failure keeps cooling systems from working, while an obstruction in your ductwork restricts airflow.
 This can also be a result of a dirty air filter.

 - Short cycling or inconsistent operation.
 Frequent starting and stopping adds extra strain on your air conditioner.
 This is often caused by a dirty air filter.

 - Higher utility bills.
-Damaged components or clogs force your air conditioner to work longer.
+Faulty components or clogs force your air conditioner to work harder.
 Watch your monthly bills for sudden changes.

-If your repair bill goes over $1,500, it could be a wiser option to schedule air conditioning installation instead.
-A new air conditioner is more energy efficient, which can save you money on cooling bills in the long run.
+If your repair bill goes over $1,500, it may be a wiser option to schedule air conditioning installation instead.
+A new air conditioner is more energy efficient, which can save you money on cooling bills over its life span.

-Your Lakeside Heating & Air technician will help you make the right choice.
-Since 2001, we’ve been known for our dependable, high-quality air conditioning repair in Chelan and Wenatchee and devotion to exemplary customer service.
-Schedule your appointment by calling us at 509-284-4265 to
+Your Lakeside Heating & Air technician will help you settle on the right choice.
+Since 2001, we’ve been famous for our dependable, high-quality air conditioning repair in Chelan and Wenatchee and commitment to outstanding customer service.
+Request your appointment by calling us at 509-284-4265 today!

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.